Lotus-Petal-Architecture/lotus_generated_examples/lotus3D/DeveloperNotesMain.md

 - Add automatic formatting of currency values and percentages to use commas, round to two decimal places.

-- Get filename from file path.
+- Get filename from file path [right now the CSV to be converted must be renamed to data.csv].

-- Validate file is CSV.
+- Validate file format is CSV.

 - Save sorted CSV with new filename.